thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ## Features

 - Logs location data to file and/or to shared memory
-- Works with a chip set family ([u-blox]((https://www.u-blox.com)) supporting GPS, GLONASS, Galileo and BeiDou Global Navigation Satellite System (GNSS)
+- Works with a chip set family ([u-blox]((https://www.u-blox.com)) supporting GPS, GLONASS, Galileo and BeiDou Global Navigation Satellite Systems (GNSS)
 - Works with large family of GNSS enabling multiple constellations of satellites transmitting positioning and timing data
 - Works with Python 3.10 and newer
-- Raspberry Pi 4 and Raspberry Pi OS target environments
+- Raspberry Pi 4 hardware and Raspberry Pi OS target environment
-- When using the shared memory feature, it doesn't matter which program is started first - this program ```gps_logger.gps_logger```, the location data generator, can start first or consuming programs like ```obd_logger.obd_logger``` can start first
+- When using the shared memory feature, it doesn't matter which program is started first - this program ```gps_logger.gps_logger```, the location data generator, can start first or consuming programs like ```telemetry_obd.obd_logger``` can start first

 ## Target System